EHMilon/EHMilon/README.md

 <h1 align="center">Hi 👋, I'm Milon</h1>
+<h3 align="center">A Software Engineer from Bangladesh.</h3>
-<h3 align="center">As a passionate CSE student, I have a deep love for programming and a relentless thirst for knowledge.
-Whether I'm diving into the latest tech trends or tinkering with new code, I'm always striving to expand my skills and grow as a developer.
-Join me on my journey to explore the endless possibilities of the digital world!</h3>
+<h4 align="center">I have a deep love for programming and a relentless thirst for knowledge.
+I'm always trying to learn and improve my programming skills by exploring new technology trends and experimenting with different code.
+I'm Always seeking new challenges and opportunities to grow in the tech industry. #coding #learning #growth. <br>Join me on my journey to explore the endless possibilities of the digital world!</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=milon&label=Profile%20views&color=0e75b6&style=flat" alt="milon" /> </p>